 Lawyer, Public Interest Salary

-The average pay for a Lawyer, Public Interest is $55,539 per year.
-Pay for this job does not change much by experience, with the most experienced earning only a bit more than the least.
-Most people with this job move on to other positions after 20 years in this field.
+The average salary for a Lawyer, Public Interest is $55,539 per year.
+Most people move on to other jobs if they have more than 20 years' experience in this field.

 Job Description for Lawyer, Public Interest